 There’s life offline after all, so get yourself out there and mingle!
 As said before, everyone seems to be online today, but the good old networking still plays its part when prospecting new customers.

-Engaging to people face-to-face, giving them relevant (but not overly detailed, people get bored when you do so) about your business and ask them to do the same about them – knowing your customer is very, very important.
+Engaging with people face-to-face, giving them relevant (but not overly detailed, people get bored when you do so) about your business and ask them to do the same about them – knowing your customer is very, very important.
 Exchange contacts, add them to your prospect database and keep in touch (using e-mail communication to nurture them into leads).

 6. Focus on long-term and create brand ambassadors:

 As we commented before about influencers and the loyalty ladder, having your customers actively enforce and recommend your product is as high as you’ll get.
-It’s common knowledge than the cost of retaining an existing customer is a lot lower than acquiring new ones – loyal customers also tend to buy and, consequently, spend more than new ones.
+It’s common knowledge that the cost of retaining an existing customer is a lot lower than acquiring new ones – loyal customers also tend to buy and, consequently, spend more than new ones.

 Treat your existing clients well and respectfully, give them something good to talk about and they’ll recommend you in return – hearing good things about your business from actual clients is, without any doubt, one of the most powerful tools you’ll be able to employ when prospecting new customers.